lanceman2/quickbuild/README.md

 directory, put another why; the build directory is the source directory.
 Why?

-  * quickbuild does not require a *configure* step which is where this kind of thing is commonly done, for example in Cmake, and autoConf
+  * quickbuild does not require a *configure* step which is where this kind of thing is commonly done, for example in Cmake, and GNU autoConf

-  * this is makes build and test run development cycles simpler,
+  * this makes build and test run development cycles simpler,

   * less software build steps.

+TODO: Add the setting of the build directory without changing how things currently work when not setting a separate build directory tree.

 ## Development